Health advice and information

 In Australia you do not have to go to a hospital to see a doctor.
-You can see a doctor (also known as a GP – General Practitioner) in their private practice or medical centre, with part or the entire doctor’s fee being covered by Medicare or OSHC by Allianz Global Assistance.
+You can see a doctor (also known as a GP – General Practitioner) in their private practice or medical centre, with part or the entire doctor’s fee being covered by Medicare or OSHC by Medibank.
 You must make an appointment to see a GP.
 It is important to note that some GP surgeries will request full payment from you at the time of consultation and you will need to present the receipt to claim the rebate back from your health cover provider.

 It is highly recommended that you identify a doctor or medical practice nearby to your home and make an appointment to see them before you get sick, so that in the event you do need to see them you know where they are, and they have a basic medical history on file already.